samlinux/hsc/docs/e01/index.md

 ## Example 01 - one org network
 ![OneOrgNetwork](../../img/HSC-e1.png)

-The following fabric-network characteristics should be build:
+The following fabric network characteristics should be built:

 - a single organization
 - one channel